Labor – An Overview

 The Family and Medical Leave Act of 1993 allows employees to take a certain amount of unpaid leave from work for covered family or medical reasons.
 Generally, employers must continue health insurance coverage during the leave, and upon return the employee must be given the original or an equivalent job.
 The law only applies to employers with fifty or more employees during twenty or more weeks in the current or previous year.

-Both state and federal equal employment opportunity statutes prohibit discrimination by employers against employees for such things as gender, race, color, religion, national origin, age, or disability.
+Both state and federal equal employment opportunity statutes prohibit discrimination by employers against employees for such characteristics as gender, race, color, religion, national origin, age, or disability.
 The federal statutes generally apply only to larger employers.

 The major federal employment tax laws, Federal Insurance Contributions Act, Federal Unemployment Tax Act, and Federal Income Tax Codes generally apply to all employers.
 These tax laws require employers to withhold wages from employees, match certain funds withheld from employee wages, and forward these withheld and matching funds to the United States Treasury.
 Certain information collection and notification are also required of employers.
 Agricultural employers may have special rules regarding their duties under these laws based on the type of agricultural work performed, the amount of wages paid, or the number of employees.